alospeaks/cisco-dc-automation/LabGuide/section-4-9-jenkins.md

 	![jenkins](/images/jenkins-jobs-2.png)

-5. git hub configuration
-Login into your github account and get the url for the `training` repository.
+5. Login into your github account and get the url for the `training` repository.

 ![jenkins](/images/jenkins-jobs-3.png)